 March 2017 — Settled a $20 million breach of contract lawsuit over a project to expand the capacity of an ethylene and propylene chemical plant.
 Our petrochemical industry client alleged that the contractor, a global engineering services and construction company, breached the parties’ engineering and procurement contract by failing to meet industry and contractual standards and failing to comply with its warranties.
 Armed with a detailed certificate of merit prepared by our professional engineering experts, we also alleged claims for negligence and engineering malpractice based on the contractor’s schedule mismanagement, delays, failure to use 3D laser scans, and problematic structural and isometric drawings.
 The settlement agreement does not allow disclosure of the parties’ names and the dollar amount of the settlement.

-October 2016 – Won a $43.2 million federal court jury verdict and $48.7 million final judgment for Apache Deepwater LLC against W&T Offshore based on W&T’s failure to pay its share of the costs to plug and abandon three deepwater wells in the Gulf of Mexico.
+October 2016 — Won a $43.2 million federal court jury verdict and $48.7 million final judgment for Apache Deepwater LLC against W&T Offshore based on W&T’s failure to pay its share of the costs to plug and abandon three deepwater wells in the Gulf of Mexico.
 Apache was the operator and safely plugged and abandoned the wells in compliance with federal regulations.
 W&T refused to pay its share because it disagreed with Apache’s decision to use drilling rigs rather than accepting W&T’s proposal to use an intervention vessel that the evidence showed was less capable and more risky.
-Apache’s $48.7 million judgment comes on top of a $24.8 million partial payment W&T made 2 ½ months after Apache filed this lawsuit, making Apache’s total potential recovery about $73.5 million.
-The National Law Journal listed the jury’s verdict as one of the Top 100 Verdicts of 2016.
+Apache’s $48.7 million judgment comes on top of a $24.8 million partial payment W&T made 2 ½ months after Apache filed this lawsuit, making Apache’s potential gross recovery about $75 million including interest.
+This was one of National Law Journal Top 100 Verdicts of 2016.

 October 2015 — Served as KBR, Inc.’s lead trial lawyer and won summary judgment against all claims asserted by over 160 national guard combat troops who sought over $1 billion in damages based on alleged chemical exposure during the Iraq War while deployed by the U.S. Army to provide force protection at an Iraq-owned water treatment plant.
 In March 2017, the U.S. Court of Appeals for the Fifth Circuit issued a 3-0 decision, held that plaintiffs failed to prove causation, and affirmed KBR’s summary judgment win.
 This complex lawsuit involved threshold personal and subject matter jurisdiction questions involving the political question doctrine and combatant activities preemption, a four week jury trial in federal court in Oregon, years of litigation in a companion lawsuit in federal court in Texas, appeals in the U.S. Courts of Appeals for the Fifth and Ninth Circuits, and a host of complex medical, scientific, and merits-based issues.
 KBR won its appeal to the Ninth Circuit, secured a transfer of the Oregon case to Texas, won summary judgment and dismissal of all claims brought by all the plaintiffs, and won final judgment in favor of KBR.

-September 2015 – Argued and won a 3-0 decision in the U.S. Court of Appeals for the Fifth Circuit that a $122.9 million court judgment from the Kingdom of Morocco is worthy of recognition and enforcement in Texas against billionaire John Paul DeJoria.
-We hired experts in Morocco and the U.S., used DeJoria’s expert’s prior statements against him, and showed that Morocco provides impartial tribunals and due process procedures generally and in this particular energy industry lawsuit at issue.
-The Fifth Circuit rejected DeJoria’s multiple attacks on the Morocco judgment – due process, reciprocity, personal jurisdiction, inconvenient forum, and public policy attacks – and held that DeJoria failed to meet his burden of proving non-recognition under Texas’s Uniform Foreign Money Judgments Recognition Act.
-Click here to read the Texas Lawyer’s article naming me “Appellate Lawyer of the Week.”
-Click here to read Law360’s article about the Fifth Circuit’s decision, click here to read Law360’s article about the Fifth Circuit’s denial of DeJoria’s petitions for rehearing, and click here to read an article in Forbes.
+September 2015 — Argued and won a 3-0 decision in the U.S. Court of Appeals for the Fifth Circuit that a $122.9 million court judgment from the Kingdom of Morocco is worthy of recognition and enforcement in Texas against billionaire John Paul DeJoria.
+The Fifth Circuit rejected DeJoria’s multiple attacks on the Morocco judgment—due process, reciprocity, personal jurisdiction, inconvenient forum, and public policy attacks—and held that DeJoria failed to meet his burden of proving non-recognition under Texas’s Uniform Foreign Money Judgments Recognition Act.
+After we won in the Fifth Circuit, DeJoria lobbied the Texas legislature to change the law and apply it retroactively to his case and, under the new Act, escaped liability.

 April 2015 — Successfully defended Targa Liquids Marketing & Trade against Plains Gas Solutions’ multi-party Texas state court lawsuit involving allegations about gas supply and pipeline transportation from the Gulf of Mexico to onshore processing and fractionation facilities.
 In response to Plains’ claims and threat to seek over $100 million in damages for supposed tortious interference, Targa filed and pursued counterclaims for breach of contract and declaratory judgment.
 The parties settled on terms that Plains insisted be kept confidential although, interestingly, Plains filed a post-settlement amended petition against the remaining defendants alleging they “cause[d] Plains to owe millions in deficiency fees to Targa.”